-Note - Some devices and accessories specified in the manual are optional and may not be present in the kit. .For a complete description, refer to the Mhouse product catalogue or visit the website www.mhouse.com.
+- Some devices and accessories specified in the manual are optional and may not be present in the kit.
+For a complete description, refer to the Mhouse product catalogue or visit the website. - The mechanical limit stops are not supplied in the pack and are not part of the Mhouse product range.